 Yes, The Finishing School is leisure paced and patience is required, but the tolerant is rewarded with more than a few fabulous set-pieces.
 It’s stunningly shot in washed-out colors by Manuel Berenguer (Nicholas Ray’s King of Kings).
 Slow-motion is used during some crucial moments to great effect.
 I also liked all the Freudian touches.
 As I said before, sex is an important part of the story.
 The constant allusions to repressed sexuality, and the obvious homoerotic symbols, broaden the scope of the movie.

-All the young actors are good, but the film belongs to Palmer.
+All the young actors are good, but the film belongs to the great Lilli Palmer.
 She manages to keep her character undefined.
 You never know what she’s up to, but the headmistress is not a meaningless red-herring.
 The intense climax justifies Palmer’s cagey characterization.

 Conclusions & Final Thoughts:

 The Finishing School is a little gem for sure.
+It’s a terrific mystery film in the vein of Henry James’s The Turn of the Screw.
 With Mary Maude (Crucible of Terror), John Moulder-Brown (Room at the Top), Tomás Blanco (Agent 077: From the Orient with Fury) and Cristina Galbó (Let Sleeping Corpses Lie).
 Color, 99 minutes, Rated R.